ByteDev/ByteDev.Cmd/README.md

 ### Logger class

-Given optional `LogLevel`, `LoggerColorTheme` and `Output` dependencies provides logger style functionality for writting to the console.
+The `Logger` class provides a convenient way to write log style messages to the console based on a given `LogLevel`.

 To use reference namespace: `ByteDev.Cmd.Logging`.